AI agents in practice: part 1

 Customer service

-Companies like Klarna use AI agents to answer customer questions, route tickets, and solve standard problems.
+Companies like Klarna use AI agents to answer customer questions, route tickets and solve standard problems.
 Available 24/7, no waiting time.

 Virtual assistants

-Siri, Google Assistant, and Alexa are actually AI agents.
-They understand your question, determine which action is needed (search, call, set reminder), and execute it.
+Siri, Google Assistant and Alexa are actually AI agents.
+They understand your question, determine which action is needed (search, call, set reminder) and execute it.

 Sales and marketing

-Agents that qualify leads, send personalized follow-ups, and update CRM data.
+Agents that qualify leads, send personalized follow-ups and update CRM data.
 Or monitor campaign performance and send alerts for anomalies.

 Software development

-Code assistants like Cursor and GitHub Copilot are agents that write code, fix bugs, and suggest refactoring.
+Code assistants like Cursor and GitHub Copilot are agents that write code, fix bugs and suggest refactoring.
 The developer reviews and approves.

 Data analysis

-Agents that automatically generate reports, spot trends, and detect anomalies in large datasets.
+Agents that automatically generate reports, spot trends and detect anomalies in large datasets.
 From Google Analytics to financial data.

-The pattern is always the same: tasks that previously required human attention, but have a clear structure, are taken over by agents.
+The pattern is always the same: tasks that previously required human attention but have a clear structure are taken over by agents.

-That approach still exists, but the focus has shifted.
-Modern models are smart enough to weigh multiple perspectives themselves.
-For most use cases, you don’t need a team of agents.
+A few years ago, “agents” meant something completely different: multiple LLMs talking to each other, a kind of virtual team.
+Frameworks like AutoGen and CrewAI made this possible, but the focus has shifted.
+Modern models are smart enough to weigh multiple perspectives themselves, and for most use cases you don’t need a team of agents.
 One smart agent with the right tools is enough.

-Function calling is the mechanism by which an LLM can call external tools.
-The AI determines which tool it needs and fills in the parameters.
+What’s now sold as agents is actually something much simpler: function calling.
+This is the mechanism by which an LLM can call external tools.
+The AI determines which tool it needs and fills in the parameters:

 You ask a question